matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/transactions.md

 ### Transaction Types

-- Simple or asset transfers: This refers to the regular tokens transfer in the form of ether from one account to another.
+Contract deployment transactions: To deploy a contract, you need to send a JSON RPC request with transaction information.
+Remember to include the `EIP712` type in this request.
+The `EIP712` type should be written in hexadecimal format.

-- Contract deployment transactions: Contract deployment on zkSync is quite different from Ethereum.
+Contract deployment on zkSync is quite different from Ethereum.
   - Ethereum: Contract deployment occurs when a user sends a transaction to the zero address `(0x000...000)` with the `data` field of the transaction equal to the contract bytecode concatenated with the constructor parameters.
   - zkSync Era: To deploy a contract on zkSync, a user calls the `create` function of the [ContractDeployer](../system-contracts.md#contractdeployer) and provides the hash of the contract to be published, as well as the constructor arguments.
 The contract bytecode itself is supplied in the `factory_deps` field of the EIP712 transactions.
 If the contract is a factory (i.e. it can deploy other contracts), the contracts bytecodes should be included in the `factory_deps`.
   Read more on [contract deployment](../../building-on-zksync/contracts/contract-development.md).